-Section 130.95/.96 Predatory Sexual Assault -Predatory Sexual Assault against a child this series of offenses or article 255.25 or 263.05 (use of a child in a sexual performance) or the victim is a child less than 13 years of age.
+Section 130.95/.96 Predatory Sexual Assault -Predatory Sexual Assault against a child When a person commits the act of rape first degree and other sex offenses and in the course of the commission of the crime or the immediate fight there from causes serious physical injury to the victim or uses or threatens the use of a dangerous instrument or has previous convictions under this series of offenses or article 255.25 or 263.05 (use of a child in a sexual performance) or the victim is a child less than 13 years of age.
 Predatory sexual assault is a Class A-II Felony punishable by a minimum sentence of 10-25 years in prison.